Digbeth, Birmingham

 About Digbeth

-Digbeth is a neighbourhood in Birmingham, England, home to 12 ranked independent restaurants and bars.
-12 are trending hot this week.
-Rankings updated weekly from 20,870 live Google reviews.
+Digbeth is a neighbourhood in Birmingham, United Kingdom, home to 12 ranked independent restaurants and bars.
+All trending hot this week.
+Rankings updated monthly from 15,423 live Google reviews.

 How to Get There